-We essentially keep ourselves locked in an endless spin of nirvanic and samsaric experiences, moment after moment, day after day after day…. through our thoughts, speech and action.
+We essentially keep ourselves locked in an endless spin of nirvanic and samsaric experiences moment after moment, day after day after day…. through our thoughts, speech and action.
+The Buddha was the one who explained it best.
+How we essentially create our reality through our perception.

 According to Buddhist teachings, SAMSARA in Sanskrit refers to our ‘unenlightened and ignorant state of existence’, ‘rebirth after rebirth’.
 NIRVANA, on the other hand, is the state of ‘being enlightened’ where we are ‘no longer trapped in the endless cycles of rebirths’.
 Which makes nirvana the most profound state of wisdom possible.